cluttrdev/pytrajectory/doc/source/guide/examples/aircraft.rst

 --------

-In this section we consider the model of a unmanned vertical take-off Aircraft.
+In this section we consider the model of a unmanned vertical take-off aircraft.
 The aircraft has two permanently mounted thrusters on the wings which can apply the thrust forces :math:`F_1` and :math:`F_2` independently of each other.
 The two engines are inclined by an angle :math:`\alpha` with respect to the aircraft-fixed axis :math:`\eta_2`